danielduarte/flowed/doc/resolver-library.md

 **params**:
 - `flowSpec`: Flow spec to be run as a sub-flow.
 - `flowParams`: Key-Value object to be used as parameters for the sub-flow.
-- `flowExpectedResults`: String array to specified the expected results.
+- `flowExpectedResults`: String array to specify the expected results.
 - `flowResolvers`: Resolvers map to run the sub-flow.

 **results**: